Transform string to prefixes

 Function: Transform string to prefixes

-This action takes a piece of text (a string) and breaks it down into all its possible starting segments, also known as prefixes.
-It then provides you with a list containing each of these prefixes.
-This is useful for tasks like creating search suggestions, auto-completion features, or analyzing text patterns.
+This function takes a single piece of text (a string) and breaks it down into a list of all its possible starting segments, also known as prefixes.
+For example, if you provide the word "Hello", it will generate a list containing "H", "He", "Hel", "Hell", and "Hello".
+This can be useful for tasks like auto-completion, search suggestions, or data analysis where you need to work with parts of a word or phrase.

 Input

-- String: A piece of text.
-This is the text you want to break down into its prefixes.
+- String: The piece of text you want to transform into a list of prefixes.
+This input is required.

 Output